soleblaze/scripts/README.md

   task

 * flush-agents - systemd script used to flush ssh-agent and gpg-agent when laptop is put to sleep.
-To use copy flush-agent.sh to /usr/local/sbin, flush-agents.service to /etc/systemd/system, and run sudo systemctl enable flush-agents
+To use change the user variable in flush-agent.sh and copy it to /usr/local/sbin, flush-agents.service to /etc/systemd/system, and run sudo systemctl enable flush-agents